Toomorrow (film): Production

+Lawsuit

 Guest had been working on the film for six months beyond the time specified for in his contract and still hadn't been paid, nor had anyone else who worked on the film.
 Saltzman didn't have the money nor did his company "Sweet Music" which was in Switzerland.
 Guest waited until after the film's premiere at the London Pavilion to obtain an injunction.
 The film could not be shown until Guest and the other people who worked on the film were paid.
 According to Guest in 1994, he still had not been paid and the injunction was still in effect.

 As a result, the film, which took about two years to make, was shown (in the London Pavilion, then a cinema) for only one week, then was shelved.
-Aside from isolated showings in the British forces cinemas during 1971 and early 1972 on British military bases, and one showing in Los Angeles in 2000 (see below), Toomorrow was not seen in public for over four decades.
+Aside from isolated showings in the British forces cinemas during 1971 and early 1972 on British military bases along with a copy in a travelling cinema in Scotland, and one showing in Los Angeles in 2000, Toomorrow was not seen in public for over four decades.

-YouTube has the restored film available for entertainment purposes.

-Response
+Reception

+The Monthly Film Bulletin wrote: "Harry Saltzman's extravagance (wide-open sets and sub-2001 effects) and Don Kirshner's fixed conception of young people's tastes in entertainment ... combine to produce a glossy and empty-headed pop fantasy, as computerised as the Alphoids' soulless music.
+To avoid any comparisons with his previous creation, The Monkees, Kirshner's new supergroup of four includes a winsome starlet and a token negro.
+They appear as incompatible as one would expect, and are required to do little else than try to put conviction into lines like 'Hey!
+Any of you cats mind a groove?
+You got it', which crop up throughout.
+If this antiseptic crew had really dared to set foot on the stage of the Round House during a pop festival, dressed up like canaries and singing their cute songs of love and tears, they would have been booed, quite deservedly, off it again."

+Kine Weekly wrote: "The mixture of modern pop-scene with ultra-modern space-fiction has been entertainingly mingled and presented with speed and certain touches of adult humour that sophisticate the otherwise juvenile atmosphere.
+The whole affair has been conceived and directed in a happy mood and the Alphoids, with their magical powers, are an intriguing invention.
+The four young people who make up the group.
+Toomorrow, Olivia Newton-John, Benny Thomas, Vic Cooper and Karl Chambers, all have pleasing personalities and appearance and put over several numbers.
+Roy Dotrice lends distinctions to the role of John Williams, the humanised Alohoid, and Margaret Nolan has great fun with an Alphoid called Johnson who is detailed to pose as a dumb blonde."

-In a March 1971 edition of the British music magazine, NME, Newton-John commented "Our film died a death and it was all a bit of a shambles.
+In a March 1971 edition of the British music magazine NME, Newton-John commented "Our film died a death and it was all a bit of a shambles.
 But it was a good experience".